-To file a claim or to appeal a denied claim, refer to the "Requests for Payments" or "Coverage Decisions, Appeals, and Complaints" sections of this Evidence of Coverage.
-To file a claim or to file an appeal regarding denied claims of benefits or services, refer to the appeal section found in this document.
+To file a claim or to file an appeal regarding denied claims of benefits or services, refer to the appeal section found later in this document.
 Any appeals regarding coverage denials that relate to eligibility requirements are subject to the UC Group Insurance Regulations.
 To obtain a copy of the Eligibility Claims Appeal Process, please contact the person who handles benefits at your location (or the UC Customer Service Center if you are a retiree).